ajlinhard/byte-size-docs/AWS/Glue/Glue-Connector.md

 # Glue Connectors
 AWS Glue supports a variety of connection types to integrate with different data sources, including on-premises systems and other cloud services.
 Here's a comprehensive breakdown:

+## When You DO Need Custom Connectors
+You'd only need to build custom connectors for:
+- Proprietary internal systems with unique APIs
+- Legacy systems not covered by existing connectors
+- Specialized protocols or data formats
+- Custom authentication mechanisms
+- Very specific transformation logic during data extraction

 ## JDBC Connections

 1. **Amazon RDS/Aurora**